St. Louis: Major companies and institutions

+As of 2024, Greater St. Louis is home to six Fortune 500 companies: Centene Corporation, Reinsurance Group of America, Emerson Electric, Edward Jones, Graybar Electric, and Ameren.
+An additional ten other area companies are listed on the Fortune 1000: Post Holdings, Olin Corporation, Core & Main, Stifel Financial, Peabody Energy, Arch Resources, Energizer Holdings, Caleres, Spire, and Belden.

+Other major corporations headquartered in the region include Anheuser-Busch, Bunge Global, Wells Fargo Advisors, Enterprise Holdings, World Wide Technology, Arco Construction, McCarthy Holdings, Clayco Construction, Apex Oil, Alberici, and Schnuck Market.
+Notable corporations with operations in St. Louis but headquarters elsewhere include Boeing, Bayer, Mastercard, U.S. Bank, and BMO Bank.

+The Federal Reserve Bank of St. Louis is one of two federal reserve banks in Missouri.

 St. Louis is a center of medicine and biotechnology.
 The Washington University School of Medicine is affiliated with Barnes-Jewish Hospital, the fifth largest hospital in the world.
 Both institutions operate the Alvin J. Siteman Cancer Center.
 The School of Medicine also is affiliated with St. Louis Children's Hospital, one of the country's top pediatric hospitals.
 Both hospitals are owned by BJC HealthCare.
 The McDonnell Genome Institute at Washington University played a major role in the Human Genome Project.
 Saint Louis University Medical School is affiliated with SSM Health's Cardinal Glennon Children's Hospital and Saint Louis University Hospital.
 It also has a cancer center, vaccine research center, geriatric center, and a bioethics institute.
 Several different organizations operate hospitals in the area, including BJC HealthCare, Mercy, SSM Health Care, and Tenet.
+Other health care and biotechnology institutions with operations in the region include Pfizer, the Donald Danforth Plant Science Center, Bayer, Sigma-Aldrich, Mallinckrodt, and Multidata Systems International.

+Several once-independent pillars of the local economy have been purchased by other corporations.
+Among them are Anheuser-Busch, purchased by Belgium-based InBev; Missouri Pacific Railroad, merged with the Omaha, Nebraska-based Union Pacific Railroad in 1982; McDonnell Douglas, whose operations are now part of Boeing Defense, Space & Security; Trans World Airlines, which was headquartered in the city for its last decade of existence prior to being acquired by American Airlines; and Ralston Purina, now a wholly owned subsidiary of Nestlé.
+The May Department Stores Company was purchased by Federated Department Stores, now Macy's, although it still has its regional headquarters in the area.
+Most of the assets of Furniture Brands International were sold to Heritage Home Group in 2013, which moved to North Carolina.

-Cortex Innovation Community in Midtown neighborhood is the largest innovation hub in the midwest.
+Cortex Innovation Community in Midtown is the region's largest innovation hub.
 Cortex is home to offices of Square, Microsoft, Aon, Boeing, and Centene.
-Cortex has generated 3,800 tech jobs in 14 years.
-Once built out, projections are for it to make $2 billion in development and create 13,000 jobs for the region.
+Cortex has generated 3,800 tech jobs in 14 years, and once built out, is projected to generate $2 billion in development and create 13,000 jobs for the region.
+The nonprofit Arch Grants is attracting new startups to the region, while the nonprofit LaunchCode trains future tech workers.

-Boeing employs nearly 15,000 people in its north St. Louis campus, headquarters to its defense unit.
-In 2013, the company said it would move about 600 jobs from Seattle, where labor costs have risen, to a new IT center in St. Louis.
-Other companies, such as LaunchCode and LockerDome, think the city could become the next major tech hub.
-Programs such as Arch Grants are attracting new startups to the region.